nasirsabbir07/javascript-basic-projects/README.md

 14.Random-text-generator: A random paragraph generator that takes an input of paragraph numbers and provides the paragraphs.
 We access forms through js.

 15.Video: A background video project that includes a preloader.

+16.Grocery list: A grocery list application that stores the list in local storage.
+Edit the local storage with localStorage.setItem(),localStorage.getItem(),localStorage.removeItem()